-Partner/Collaborator Purpose of Relationship Pepinemab Ares Trading S.A.
+Partner/Collaborator Purpose of Relationship Pepinemab Merck Sharp & Dohme (subsidiary MS Int'l GmbH) SD Phase 2 clinical trial of pepinemab in combination with Keytruda in immunotherapy naïve, front-line HNSCC patients.
+Ares Trading S.A.
 (Merck KGaA, Darmstadt Germany) Phase 1b/2 clinical trial of pepinemab in combination with avelumab, a checkpoint inhibitor, in two cohorts of (i) patients with NSCLC who have not previously been treated with immunotherapy and (ii) patients who have failed previous immunotherapy.
-The Children's Hospital of Philadelphia, on behalf of Children's Oncology Group Phase 1/2 IST of pepinemab as a single agent in pediatric patients with recurrent, relapsed, or refractory solid tumors, including osteosarcoma.
+The Children's Hospital of Philadelphi behalf of Children's Oncology Group a, on Phase 1/2 IST of pepinemab as a single agent in pediatric patients with recurrent, relapsed, or refractory solid tumors, including osteosarcoma.
 Emory University Three separate Phase 1 IST "window of opportunity" studies evaluating pepinemab as a single agent and in combination with ipilimumab or nivolumab in pre-surgical melanoma, head and neck, and colorectal or pancreatic cancer patients.
-We anticipate that we will present interim analysis of these window of opportunity studies at the American Society of Clinical Oncology, or ASCO, Annual Meeting in May/June 2020.
 Huntington Study Group General CRO-related services for Phase 2 clinical trial of pepinemab in early-stage and late prodromal HD patients.
 UCLA Jonsson Comprehensive Cancer Center ActivMAb Phase 1 IST of pepinemab in combination with Yervoy and Opdivo in patients with melanoma whose tumors have progressed following treatment with any anti-PD-1/PD-L1 antibody.
 Catalent Pharma Solutions, LLC Selection of an antibody to a cancer membrane target suitable for construction of an antibody drug conjugate employing proprietary Catalent technology.
 Surface Oncology, Inc. Identification and selection of antibodies against two target antigens using our proprietary technology.
-De degraand op die Jaarman Suntan ond Antike dies
+Novel technology development and antibody selection against multi-pass membrane receptors of corporate interest.
+Novel technology development and antibody selection against multi-pass membrane receptors of corporate interest.